arahjou/StateTracker/README.md

 ## Presence and Absence Timestamp Recorder

 This Streamlit application allows users to record their presence (`Here!`) or absence (`Leave!`) along with timestamps, saving the data to a CSV file.
-It is specifically designed for scenarios where light spectrum data is being recorded, and the user needs to timestamp their state during the recording process.
+It is specifically designed for scenarios where other data is being recorded, and the user needs to timestamp their state during the recording process.
+StateTracker can be used to label other recorded data for machine learning purpose.

 ---